angel-dart/gitbook/Installation-&-Setup.md

 web/ - Client-side code.
 ```

-Finally, let's run our server!
-Just run the following:
+It's easy to run our server.
+Just type the following:

 ```bash
 $ angel start
 ```

+And there you have it - you've created an Angel application!